opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-and-Updating-Resource-Dependencies.md

 ![Resource Dependency Indicator](../../../Resources/Images/SM/Resource-Green-Indicator.png "Resource Depedency Indicator")

-- Appears [green]{.ul} if the resource defined is correct.
+- Appears green if the resource defined is correct.
 For     example, when the current resource value is \> 1 and the defined value is 2.

-- Appears [red]{.ul} if the resource defined is not correct.
+- Appears red if the resource defined is not correct.
 For     example, when the current resource value is = 1 and the defined value is 2.

 - Available resources are displayed to the right as *Available